mickfuzz/phd4/_posts/thesis_chapters/tocs/gdp_toc.md

         debugging](#gdps-in-relation-to-project-revision-and-debugging)
         -   [Code Patching as a guided process](#code-patching-as-a-guided-process)
-        -   [GDPs used to nurture tactical responses to errors and blockages](#gdps-used-to-nurture-tactical-responses-to-errors-and-blockages)
+        -   [GDPs used to nurture tactical responses to coding errors](#gdps-used-to-nurture-tactical-responses-to-coding-errors)
         -   [Concluding remarks on debugging and revision](#concluding-remarks-on-debugging-and-revision)
 -   [Cultural Dimension](#cultural-dimension)
-    -   [GDPs can encourage learners to design for others - ALSO LINKED TO IDEATION? - is this guided participation?](#gdps-can-encourage-learners-to-design-for-others---also-linked-to-ideation---is-this-guided-participation)
+    -   [The role of GDPs to facilitate learners to design for others](#the-role-of-gdps-to-facilitate-learners-to-design-for-others)
+    -   [Role of playtesting and feedback and GDPs](#role-of-playtesting-and-feedback-and-gdps)
+        -   [GDP concepts and language used in informal feedback for peers to influence modification of games](#gdp-concepts-and-language-used-in-informal-feedback-for-peers-to-influence-modification-of-games)
         -   [The propagation of use of GDPs through playtesting](#the-propagation-of-use-of-gdps-through-playtesting)
     -   [GDPs facilitate the use of wider funds of knowledge](#gdps-facilitate-the-use-of-wider-funds-of-knowledge)
         -   [Problem solving practices as a fund of knowledge (but not